ahundt/homebrew-robotics/README.md

 Open V-REP, `File>Open>path/to/RoboneSimulation.ttt` (In the same directory as `SymbolicLinksRoboneSimulation.sh`).
 This should open the demo simulation.
 If you hit play and see it start running that means you are now all set up!
 Congratulations!

+##### Standalone linuxbrew installation

+The default installation of linuxbrew uses dependencies provided by the OS.
+A consistent environment across linux versions is achivable with [standalone linuxbrew](https://github.com/Homebrew/linuxbrew/wiki/Standalone-Installation) or paste `bash <(curl -fsSL https://raw.githubusercontent.com/ahundt/homebrew-robotics/master/linuxbrew-standalone.sh)`.

+However, there are currently some bugs and complexities in using this version because every component is compiled from source, so the versions loaded and interaction of these libraries is completely separate from the underlying OS.

 ##### Using vmware fusion and vagrant (not working yet)
 Running and testing these scripts on Ubuntu from an OS X machine with VMWare Fusion.